Tree-Level Color-Kinematics Duality Implies Loop-Level Color-Kinematics Duality up to Counterterms: Double copy and generalizations

-As we show in the following, we can double copy a theory with perfect CK duality, under some mild assumptions, to a theory with action ${S}^\text{DC}_\text{BRST}$ that is invariant with respect to the double-copied BRST operator ${Q}^\text{DC}_\text{BRST}$.
 This streamlines the arguments for a loop-level double copy procedure which we gave in~\cite{Borsten:2020zgj,Borsten:2021hua}, where the starting theory satisfies CK duality only on shell and, correspondingly, ${Q}^\text{DC}_\text{BRST}{S}^\text{DC}_\text{BRST}$ will be proportional to terms that vanish when imposing the equations of motion.
-Moreover, as our discussion showed that tree-level CK duality implies full CK-duality, our observation directly leads to a growing family of consistent, double-copy constructible theories.
+Moreover, as our discussion showed that tree-level CK duality implies full CK duality up to counterterms, our observation directly leads to a growing family of consistent, double-copy constructible theories.

-Note that at the level of scattering amplitudes, loop-level double copy follows directly from loop-level CK duality, as shown in~\cite{Bern:2010yg} by unitarity methods.
-Here, however, we extend the double copy of scattering amplitudes to the level of BRST Lagrangians.
-In particular, this affords an alternative demonstration of loop-level double copy, provided that the tree-level case has been already established.
+The standard argument to extend the validity of the double copy prescription to the loop level relies on generalized unitarity~\cite{Bern:2010yg}.
+Anticipating the discussion in \cref{sec:conclusion}, we remark here that in our approach counterterms are needed to restore unitarity for CK-dual loop integrands.
+The violation of unitarity before the introduction of counterterms prevents us from following the loop-level proof of~\cite{Bern:2010yg}.
+As summarized above, however, our Lagrangian approach affords an alternative and independent demonstration of the double copy.